rf2803-ux/unicc_ai_safety_lab_sp26/README.md

 2. Select a scenario
 3. Click `Run Safety Evaluation`

+For runtime app or endpoint evaluation:

+1. Open `App / Endpoint URL`
+2. Enter a runtime URL
+3. Select `Auto-detect`, `JSON API`, or `Simple Web App`
+4. Provide the prompt field name if you are probing a JSON API
+5. Click `Load Runtime Preview`
+6. Review the intake summary and runtime logs
+7. Click `Run Safety Evaluation`

 ## GitHub Repository Ingestion

 When a public GitHub repository URL is provided, the app: